 Agender is the word for a person without gender.
 Like me.

-Most people don’t understand what it means to be agender, and many folks even insist that we don’t exist.
+Many people, especially cisgender people, don’t understand what it means to be agender, and many folks even insist that we don’t exist.
 So this tree has had to learn a lot about how to explain its existence, how it functions, and the fact that trees aren’t imaginary—no matter how impossible you think it is that gallons of water could ever get so high in the air.
 I’m stretching the metaphor, but you get it.

 That’s what kind of “expert” I am.